Where in the World is Cannabis Legal?

 Switzerland officially launched a trial version of a legal recreational marijuana market on May 15, 2021.
 This made Switzerland the first European country to allow a legal adult-use cannabis supply chain.
 Details of trial here.

 As of June 2021, cannabis is decriminalized for private, recreational use in Mexico.
-However, as of February 2023, there is still no legal market.
+While some count Mexico as a “legalized country”, there is still no legal / regulated market.

 Previously, Mexico decriminalized private consumption and possession for small amounts of marijuana (5 grams or less), and medical low-THC / CBD cannabis is has been legal as of 2017.
-And 2018, Mexico’s supreme court ruled the prohibition of unconstitutional.
-However cannabis in general, is still illegal in Mexico.
+And 2018, Mexico’s supreme court ruled the prohibition of marijuana unconstitutional.

 United Kingdom